 Trigger finger starts as soreness at the base of a finger, then progresses into pain and difficulty moving the finger.
 Eventually, the finger may lock into a bent position, which is why it’s important to call the team of doctors at Georgia Hand, Shoulder & Elbow while your trigger finger is still in the early stage.
-Schedule your appointment at their convenient locations in Atlanta and Marietta today.
+Schedule your appointment at their convenient locations in Atlanta, Athens, and Marietta today.
 Georgia Hand, Shoulder & Elbow has experienced orthopaedic specialists who can provide treatment to ensure you retain full use of your fingers.

 Trigger finger presents as pain in the palm at the base of a finger.
 The patient may have a painful catching or clicking in the finger.
 The finger usually locks in the flexed (bent) position and straightens with a popping sensation as the finger extends rapidly.